 As a young pup, I was ready to go back to my normal activities as early as my second day back from surgery.
-I was extremely bored because I was not allowed to run, jump or play too hard.
+The boredom was overwhelming because the humans didn’t allow me to run, jump, or play too hard.
 I was a pup with pent-up energy, and nowhere to release it.
-I even begged mama to chase me like she used to do.
-I also jumped excitedly and ran in circles every time I heard noise or movement outside the door, which drove mama mad.
+I even begged mama to chase me like she used to do and jumped excitedly and ran in circles every time I heard noises outside the door, driving mama mad.

-I didn’t understand that even though I was feeling okay, my knee needed far more time to heal.
+Even though I was feeling okay, my knee needed far more time to heal.
 I had to be careful for at least six weeks, which was an impossible task.
 Mama had to keep watching and nagging at me whenever I got too active.
-To keep me occupied, she let me play IQ games and chew on ox tails and brought me on really short walks outside the house.
+To keep me occupied, she let me play IQ games and chew on oxtails and brought me on really short walks outside the house.

 9. How long will my dog take to fully recover?

 It should take 6 weeks to 2 months for your dog to fully recover.
 The external wound would heal in days, but the inside needs a lot more time.

 10. When can my dog start running, jumping and swimming again?